2023 United Kingdom local elections: Independents

 Independents and residents associations were reported to have benefitted from voter disillusion.
 The Canvey Island Independent Party gained increased seats on Castle Point Borough Council, despite the Council remaining under no overall control.
 The Boston District Independents won a majority on Boston Borough Council.
 The Ashfield Independents increased their majority by two seats on the Ashfield District Council, taking a seat each off of the Conservatives and Labour, for a total seat count of 32.

 Green Party

-The Green Party gained over 240 councillors across England, and won majority control of Mid Suffolk District Council, the party's first ever council majority.
+The Green Party of England and Wales gained over 240 councillors across England, and won majority control of Mid Suffolk District Council, the party's first ever council majority.
 Despite losing minority-control of Brighton and Hove City Council to Labour, the Greens became the largest party on seven other councils: East Hertfordshire District Council, Lewes District Council, Warwick, Babergh, East Suffolk, Forest of Dean and Folkestone & Hythe.
 2023 saw the party's best ever results in a local election.